PJRichards/richards_salmonella_gos/README.md

 but far greater concentrations were detected in chickens fed a galactooligosaccharide-supplemented diet in early life.
 Propionate and valerate concentrations corresponded with the abundance of the Acidaminococcaceae taxon.
-The absence of ileal and cecal proinflammatory chemokine/cytokine transcriptional responses suggest that the *Salmonella*-clearance observed for the galactooligosaccharide-supplemented diet was not linked to the modulation of innate immune function.
+The absence of cecal proinflammatory chemokine/cytokine transcriptional responses suggest that the *Salmonella*-clearance observed for the galactooligosaccharide-supplemented diet was not linked to the modulation of innate immune function.